ooohomemadebakes/OOOH/_posts/2026-9-3-decadent-brownies.md

     Fold the paper and fit to the bottom of the pan.]
 <img src="{{ '/assets/img/rectangular-pan-with-parchment.jpg' | relative_url }}" class="recipe-photo" alt="Rectangular pan with parchment">
 2 Mix Wet Ingredients:
-Transfer melted butter to a mixing bowl and add the eggs, stir vigorously with a spatula for 1 minute.
+Transfer melted butter to a mixing bowl and add the eggs.
+Whisk or stir with a spatula vigorously for 1 minute.
 Stir in the vanilla and oil until smooth.
 3. Combine Mix:
-Pour the entire contents of the Brownie Dry Mix Pouch into the bowl.
+With a spatula, add the entire contents of the Brownie Dry Mix Pouch into the bowl.
 Stir until just combined and no dry flour remains.
 Do not over mix.
 4. Fold in Add-ins:
 Stir in your optional add-in pouch until evenly distributed throughout the dough.
+Batter will be thick.
 5. Bake:
 Pour brownie batter into the prepared pan and spread evenly.
-Place in the oven and bake for 30 minutes, or until the brownies are set (use a cake tester, thin blade knife or toothpick inserted into the center.
+Place in the oven and bake for 35-40 minutes, or until the brownies are set (use a cake tester, thin blade knife or toothpick inserted into the center.
 Should see moist crumbs attached, not wet batter).
 Do not over bake.
 6. Cool & Enjoy:
-For best texture and taste, allow the brownies to cool to room temperature fully before slicing and serving.
+For best texture and taste, allow the brownies to <u>cool to room temperature fully</u> before slicing and serving.
 Use the parchment paper sling to carefully remove the brownies to a serving plate or cutting board.
 Slice into desired sized bars.
 7. Serving:
 Brownies will be gooey when served warm, chewy at room temp, and fudgy when served chilled.
 8. Storing: